do cemeteries become abandoned?

 You should consult with a lawyer on this matter.
 Some states

-have ingress and egress laws allowing for descendents and genealogists
+have ingress and egress laws allowing for descendants and genealogists

 to visit abandoned cemeteries.
 However, there is no such law